jason-davey/studio/TECHNICAL_SPEC.md

 - **Enhanced Reporting Tool Integration:** The external "Recommendations Engine" could be enhanced with AI-led UX evaluation using frameworks like Nielsen's Heuristics, WCAG, and COM-B to generate more refined `PageBlueprint` data for this application.

 ## 9. User Flow Diagram (Conceptual for 5-Step Workflow with Top Bar)

+This diagram illustrates the user flow through the application.
+It is dynamically rendered using Mermaid.js from the code block below when viewing this spec in the application at `/admin/tech-spec`.

 ```mermaid
 graph TD
     subgraph GlobalUI [Global UI]